 Ransomware incidents can seriously affect businesses and leave organisations without the data they need to operate.
 Malicious actors have changed their ransomware tactics over time.
 Also, the monetary value of ransom demands has hiked up to even US$1 million.
 The 5 attacks we have covered above illustrate what makes these attacks really disastrous.

 In cyber security, it is important to stay current and competitive to succeed.
 Keep an eye on our weekly blog posts.
-Why not start with reading the top 6 worst computer viruses in history and 5 password security best practices you can’t live without.
+Why not start with reading the 5 Benefits of Cyber Security Training for Employees and How to Prevent Business Email Compromise Attack.